 As for learning more about that Leap of Beren, well, it looks like the world will have to wait.
 I’m not one for fan fiction, but if I were to try to flesh out this legend, I would have wanted to include some new dialogue between our hero and Lúthien’s father, Thingol, when they meet for the first time, what with all that high tension in the king’s court.

 Therefore Lúthien spoke, and said: ‘He is Beren son of Barahir, lord of Men, mighty foe of Morg—’

 ‘Wait!’
 Thingol interrupted, clearly flabbergasted.
 ‘Not Beren…of the Leap of Beren?!’

 Seriously, that guy could jump.
 Or so we’re told.

 Jeff LaSala received the Ring of Barahir from his wife as a counter-engagement ring many years ago.
-He listens to The Prancing Pony Podcast and/or the Tolkien Professor for his routine Middle-earth fix and writes sci-fi and/or fantasy when he can find the time (and sleep).
+He is responsible for The Silmarillion Primer, listens to The Prancing Pony Podcast and/or the Tolkien Professor for his routine Middle-earth fix and writes sci-fi and/or fantasy when he can find the time (and sleep).